kishork18/Alphaware_Blog_Application/README.md

 - Endpoints:
   - `PUT /api/user/update`: Update user details (Admin or User).
   - `GET /api/user/getAll`: Get all users (Admin only).
-  - `GET /api/user/findbyemail`: Find a user by email.
+  - `GET /api/user/findbyemail`: Find a user by email (Admin only).
-  - `DELETE /api/user/delete`: Delete a user (Admin only).
+  - `DELETE /api/user/delete`: Delete a user .

 ## Role-Based Authentication
 - **Admin**: Has access to all endpoints.